derivia/study-notes/notes/WEB.md

 #### Jasmine

-Learn about the Jasmine testing frameworks.

 * [ ] [Jasmine](https://jasmine.github.io/)
 * [ ] [How to set up a testing environment with Jasmine and karma](https://medium.com/bb-tutorials-and-thoughts/javascript-how-to-set-up-a-testing-environment-with-jasmine-and-karma-58591dd39734)

 #### Cypress

-Learn how to use Cypress for end-to-end-testing.

 * [ ] [Cypress](https://www.cypress.io/)
 * [ ] [End-to-End Testing with Cypress](https://webdevstudios.com/2018/11/13/end-to-end-testing-with-cypress-io/)

 #### Ava

-Learn about the Ava test runner.

 * [ ] [Github - Ava](https://github.com/avajs/ava)
 * [ ] [A Fresh Take On JavaScript Testing](https://pusher.com/sessions/meetup/the-js-roundabout/ava-test-runner-a-fresh-take-on-javascript-testing-and-growing-an-open-source-project)